LeonLow97-Sandbox/javascript-data-structures-and-algorithms/12-stacks-and-queues/README.md

 | Insertion | Removal | Searching | Access |
 | :-------: | :-----: | :-------: | :----: |
 |   O(1)    |  O(1)   |   O(N)    |  O(N)  |

+## Summary

+- Stacks: add node to beginning and remove node from the beginning of linked list.
+- Queue: add node to the tail and remove node from the head of the linked list.